 - In the majority of cases, an initial document is sent by the International Electro-Technical Commission;

-- The first draft of a document with European origin comes from one of CEN/ CENELEC/ETSI’s co-operating partners;
+- The first draft of a document of European origin comes from one of CEN/ CENELEC/ETSI’s cooperating partners;

 - A European document arises in one of CEN/CENELEC/ETSI’s technical bodies;